Tearsheet

 Bonny Simi, President of Operations

-Bonny Simi is Joby Aviation's President of Operations.
-Her background includes several operational and strategic roles at JetBlue, encompassing Flight Operations, System Operations, People, Airports, and Customer Support.
-Notably, she founded and led JetBlue Technology Ventures.
-Bonny is also an experienced airline pilot, having commanded Boeing, Airbus, and Embraer aircraft for both United Airlines and JetBlue Airways, and is a 3-time Olympian in the sport of Luge.
+Bonny Simi serves as Joby Aviation's President of Operations.
+Her background includes several operational and strategic roles at JetBlue, where she founded and led JetBlue Technology Ventures.
+She is also an accomplished pilot and a three-time Olympian in the sport of Luge.

 Didier Papadopoulos, President of Aircraft OEM

-Didier Papadopoulos is Joby Aviation's President of Aircraft OEM.
-He joined Joby in 2021 from Garmin International, where he held the position of VP of Aviation Systems, Programs, and Business Development.
-He brings over two decades of aviation experience, having started his career at CAE developing flight simulators for commercial and business aviation.
+Didier Papadopoulos is Joby Aviation's President of Aircraft OEM, joining in 2021.
+He previously served as the Vice President of Aviation Systems, Programs and Business Development at Garmin International.
+His aviation career began at CAE, where he developed flight simulators for commercial and business aviation.

 Eric Allison, Chief Product Officer